julpo99/Deribit/README.md

 ## Assumptions
 - Strike instruments may not always exist for all inputs; the closest available strike is selected in that case.
-- We assume a correct imput via command line arguments.
+- We assume a correct iput via command line arguments.
 - We only assume positive strikes.
 - The application works both on testnet and production, the testnet offered more edge cases to test the code.
-- A lot of checks could have been added, but I priorized clean code and readability over robustness.
+- A lot of checks could have been added, but we prioritized clean code and readability over robustness.
 - Regex for input validation could be added to ensure the expiry format is correct.
 - Many more try and catch could be added to ensure the code does not break in case of an error.
 - Mid-price is assumed to be a good and fast approximation of the mark price.